 How to | Locate and Use Files

-Mathematica offers support for a large number of file formats for importing, exporting, or other operations.
+The Wolfram Language offers support for a large number of file formats for importing, exporting, or other operations.
 It has several standard locations where it looks for files.
-You can change these locations to place other directories in Mathematica's default search path.
+You can change these locations to place other directories in the Wolfram Language's default search path.

-Mathematica is able to use files without the full file path specified.
-However, the files must be located in one of the directories that Mathematica searches for files.
+The Wolfram Language is able to use files without the full file path specified.
+However, the files must be located in one of the directories that the Wolfram Language searches for files.

-By default, Mathematica is able to use files in the directories that appear in $Path:
+By default, the Wolfram Language is able to use files in the directories that appear in $Path: